Chapter 8 : Dangerous

 Lily had taken to sit with Hugo more, as they were planning a huge prank.
 I didn’t get a lot of details from her, but it was set to go off after holidays.
 Unlike the rest of her family, Lily didn’t play quidditch.
-She love to watch it and knew all about it, but wasn’t interested in playing it.
+She loved to watch it and knew all about it, but wasn’t interested in being a player.
 The only thing she played were pranks along with Hugo.

 Dom and Lysander seemed to be getting rather talkative while we sat together.
 Though they were a year apart, they bonded and looked cute together.
 Plus, I hoped that Lysander, with all his quirks, would be able to have Dom keep an open mind.

 Everything was going well in the world of Wotters and friends.

 So it was on that morning that I sat, observing my friends and reading the newspaper simultaneously.
 For the first time this year, I was feeling really happy.
 Of course, not that I was depressed before, but everything was just going my way today.